 Public page – 21st Legislative District Democrats

-Closed group – Friends of the 21st Legislative District

 Closed group – 21st Legislative District Democratic Organization of Washington State

 Secret group – Executive Board of the 21st District Democrats

 SECTION 4.02 – EXECUTIVE BOARD GROUP

 The membership of the Executive Board of the 21st District Democrats group shall consist of current members of the Executive Board.
 This group shall be used to coordinate and manage organizational activities as needed.